One of the main goals of Enscape is to allow our users to achieve great results without having to adjust a vast range of settings.

 To be precise, you could probably call the majority of available settings “quality” settings, depending on your personal taste, but these four will improve the output quality while either increasing render time, or output size.

-All of them are located in Visual Settings window under the Capture settings tab:
+All of these options are located in Visual Settings window under the Output settings tab.